Benefits and finance support for young people with SEND aged 16 and over

 Help for those who lack mental capacity

-If an individual lacks the mental capacity to manage their own financial affairs or if they are severely disabled, someone else may be able to review and manage their benefits for them by acting as their appointee.
+If someone lacks the mental capacity to manage their own financial affairs or if they are severely disabled, someone else may be able to review and manage their benefits for them by acting as their appointee.